AnneH20/AnneH20/README.md

-## Hi there 👋 My name is Anne, and I can code
+## Hi there 👋 My name is Anne, and I like to code!

-- 🔭 I’m currently working on my B.S. in Computer Science
+- 💻 I’m currently working on my B.S. in Computer Science
   - Concentration in Human and Visual Computing
   - Minor in Business Information Systems
   - Information Assurance Certificate
-- 💻 I enjoy anything UX/UI development related
+- 📱 I enjoy anything UX/UI development related
   - Or anything web development related (aka I like to make things functional & pretty)
 - 💬 Ask me about anything "code-related"